bjornmeansbear/lectureScripts/ASustainableDesigner.md

 John Ehrenfeld states in the book _Flourishing_ “The key to doing something about sustainability is that you first have to say what you want to sustain.”

-Ehrenfeld wants to sustain that “all humans and other life should flourish” (pg 23).
+Ehrenfeld wants to sustain that “all humans and other life should flourish” (pg.
+23).

 Using Ehrenfeld’s thinking, Sustainable Graphic Design is design made for clients that believe all life should flourish, design made to promote messages about sustainability-as-flourishing, and design made with materials and processes that promote and sustain the state of flourishing.